mikhaillav/gm0/source/docs/awards/award-types.rst

   #.
 Handling the Hardware/Software Gray Area

     - If your innovation is purely software, it is generally better to focus on the Control Award.
-However, if a software algorithm enables a mechanical system to do something truly
+However, if a software algorithm enables a mechanical system to do something truly unique that it otherwise couldn't, you can present it under Innovate.
+      - Example: "Our innovative mecanum drift compensation algorithm allows us to use a simple passive intake in a way that requires active intakes for other teams."
+Here, the software enables the mechanical simplicity.

+  #.
+Common Pitfalls to Avoid

+    - Confusing Complexity with Innovation: A mechanism with 20 parts that performs the same function as a mechanism with 5 parts is not innovative-it's over-engineered.
+Innovation is about a smarter concept, not more parts.
+    - Claiming Innovation on a Standard Solution: Calling a standard 4-motor direct drive chassis or a basic arm "innovative" will hurt your credibility.
+Be realistic about what is common in the FTC ecosystem.
+    - Failing to Articulate the "Why": You can't just say "it's innovative."
+You must prove it by contrasting it with other approaches and demonstrating its unique benefits.
+    - The Mechanism Doesn't Work: While it "does not have to work all the time," it must work sometimes and the concept must be sound.
+A completely non-functional "innovation" is just a theory.

    The Innovate Award goes to the team that can best tell the story of a clever, creative, and effective solution to a specific game challenge.
 It's about proving that your team didn't just build a robot-you solved a puzzle in a way that no one else did.